 - Legally Binding: the decision (Award) is registered with the Court and becomes legally binding.
 There are only a handful of ways an Award can be appealed, such as an error of law, fraud, bias, lack of procedural fairness or an inability to enforce due to change in circumstances since Award was registered, so there is some security in respect of the binding nature of the Award.
 Any appeal must be filed within 28 days of the Award being registered with the Court.

-Arbitrators are often lawyers with many years of experience in the Family Law sphere, including currently practicing barristers and solicitors.
-They receive the same immunities as a Judge in the conduct of the Arbitration, and can determine a matter as competently as our appointed judicial officers in a much faster timeframe.
+Arbitrators are often lawyers with many years of experience in the Family Law sphere, including currently practising barristers and solicitors.
+They receive the same immunities as a Judge in the conduct of the Arbitration and can determine a matter as competently as our appointed judicial officers in a much faster timeframe.

 The Arbitrators fees are usually met equally by agreement between the parties’ and whilst it is not usually an inexpensive exercise with respect to the ‘up-front’ costs, it does provide the option to deal with your property dispute with your ex-partner in a timely manner and there are savings to be made when measured with the costs of litigating matters over years in the Court system.